trojanc/node-influx-uptimerobot/README.md

 - **influx.protocol** protocol for your influxdb server.
 - **influx.username** Username for your influxdb server.
 - **influx.password** Password for your influxdb server.
-- **influx.database** Name of the influxdb database to use
+- **influx.database** Name of the influxdb database to use.

 Each of the above configuration options can also be set using environment variables.
+Environment variables override any configuration set in a config file.
+- **APPLICATION_INTERVAL** Interval (seconds) at which to pull data.
+If not specified it will only do a pull once.
 - **UPTIMEROBOT_API_KEY** Your uptimerobot API key.
 - **UPTIMEROBOT_LOGS_LIMIT** Your uptimerobot API key.
 - **UPTIMEROBOT_RESPONSE_TIMES_LIMIT** Your uptimerobot API key.